wesbos/dad-jokes/readme.md

 ---

-**Q:** What did the JavaScript developer request as they were checking into the hotel?
+**Q:** What accommodations did the JavaScript developer request at the hotel?

 **A:** A room with a Vue.